Thomas Aisu: Death

 On the morning of Tuesday 16 October 2018, Aisu drove himself in his personal automobile to the campus of Soroti University.
 He had gone to attend a meeting of the University Senate, which was in preparation for a visit from the Uganda National Council for Higher Education the following week.
 Aisu made a presentation to the meeting which took place in the university boardroom.

-After his presentation, the professor collapsed and died.
-His body was taken, first to Soroti Regional Referral Hospital, but was later forwarded to Mulago Hospital for a postmortem.
+After his presentation, he collapsed and died.
+His body was taken first to Soroti Regional Referral Hospital and then to Mulago Hospital for a postmortem.
 He was laid to rest at his ancestral home, in Kumi Municipality, on Saturday 20 October 2018.